 When Whitney Houston took it up, Dolly Parton had already taken I Will Always Love You to number one on the charts twice – once upon its 1974 release and again with a new version in 1982.
 That’s pretty unstoppable territory, but it didn’t phase Houston.

 Whitney’s magnificent remake was the perfect vehicle for her unparalleled vocals and immaculate sense of drama, besting Dolly Parton by topping every chart that existed and becoming the best-selling single by a woman of all time.

 9. Jolene – The White Stripes

 Jack White at the height of his power was a terrifying, unstoppable force.
 His tortured vocals and angered passion felt like it was tearing out of his chest with every line.
-Moreover, Jack has the ability to make noises from his guitar so weird they could scare a woolly mammoth into charging.
+Moreover, Jack has the ability to create sounds from his guitar so bizarre and unique they could scare a woolly mammoth into charging.

 The White Stripes’ stunning tribute to Dolly Parton – the second of her songs on this list – put the tune in a completely new context and lent it new emotional charge.
 Shortly put, if you think Miley Cyrus does the best cover of Jolene, you would be dead wrong.

 10. Valerie – Mark Ronson feat.
 Amy Winehouse